Emblem of Keralam: Kingdom of Travancore

-Modern Kerala
+Modern Keralam

 Travancore-Cochin

-In 1948, the Kingdoms of Travancore and Cochin merged to form the state of Travancore-Cochin within the Dominion of India, after deciding to accede to the Indian Union soon after Indian independence.
+In 1948, the Kingdoms of Travancore and Cochin merged to form the state of Travancore–Cochin within the Dominion of India, after deciding to accede to the Indian Union soon after Indian independence.

-The newly formed government, under leadership of Parur T. K. Narayana Pillai decided to adopt a new emblem for the state.
+The newly formed government, under leadership of Paravoor T. K. Narayana Pillai decided to adopt a new emblem for the state.
 The emblem was mixture of Travancore Coat of Arms along with Indian Union, 2 elephants in guarding position with an Indian Dharma Chakra in middle and the Sri Padmanabha's Shanku on top of it with a banner carrying words "Government of Travancore-Kochi" written in English.
 The emblem was in use until 1956.

-Communist Kerala
+Communist Keralam

 The Communist Government of Kerala's Emblem from 1957–1959.

 With passing of States Reorganization Act of 1956 by Indian Parliament, the state of Kerala was formed merging Travancore-Cochin with Malabar.
 After the elections of 1957, the communists led by E. M. S. Namboodiripad came to power.
 The newly formed Communist Government decided to adopt a different state emblem as the emblem in use was an inherited legacy of monarchy days.
 The state emblem with the Communist Government adopted in 1957 featured an Indian elephant representing Cochin, 2 Shanku on its crest representing Northern and Southern Travancore respectively and two palm-trees for the Northern and Southern Malabar, encircled in a crest with Indian National emblem on top.

 However much of the public was against the move to adopt new emblem and opposed it vigorously.